winsbe01/bathouselabs.com/_posts/2011-09-11-Christina-Perri--lovestrong.markdown

 layout: post
 title: Christina Perri -- lovestrong
 category: music
-published: false
 ---

 I'm in love with this girl and this album.
 The passion she drips from each lyric, each piano run and chorus is just completely intoxicating and unforgettable.
-I bought a live EP of her live in the studio on a whim and was blown away, so I had to get this album (and even paid more than I usually do for music to get it).
+I bought an EP of her live in the studio on a whim and was blown away, so I had to get this album (and even paid more than I usually do for music to get it).
 Every one of her songs has got a soul that's addicting.
 Out of the 12 songs on the album, I think there's only one or two that